 Meditation can also increase your capacity for stress.
 So if you keep the bucket relatively empty, you have a lot more capacity to deal with a sudden flow of water, or sudden increase of stress.
 And anything that can give you a little break from your routine can be helpful whether it’s meditation, light exercise, or watching a funny movie.

-So I definitely encourage you, if you’re not already, to try out some of the stress reduction activities above.
+So I definitely encourage you, if you’re not already, to try out some of the stress reduction activities above and regain a sense of balance during this transformative time.

 DISCLAIMER: This information on this website is general in nature and for informational purposes only.
 It does not constitute medical advice and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.